gpzhu/enmRoute/README.md

 ## Example 1

-This is a basic example which guide you step by step to generate survey route.
+This is a basic practice which guide you step by step to generate survey route.

 ``` r